 Foot pain makes it difficult to walk and perform your everyday activities.
 If you’re looking to re-establish your foot health, you should visit Complete Foot and Ankle.
-Specialists Jacob Reinkraut, DPM, FACFAS; Michelle Suh, DPM, ABPM; and Suneel Basra, DPM, FACFAS offer the most effective, up-to-date therapies for plantar fasciitis so you can be comfortable in your shoes again.
+Specialists Jacob Reinkraut, DPM, FACFAS; Michelle Suh, DPM, ABPM; Danny Gomez, DPM; and Edward Costa, DPM offer the most effective, up-to-date therapies for plantar fasciitis so you can be comfortable in your shoes again.
 If you’re suffering from plantar fasciitis, call or use the online scheduler to get an appointment at the Ridgewood or Garfield, New Jersey location.

 Plantar fasciitis is a condition that affects your plantar fascia, a supportive ligament at the bottom of your foot that connects the heel to the toes and supports your arch.